CDawgVA: Charity work

-In 2022, Colquhoun and fellow YouTuber Chris "Abroad in Japan" Broad participated in an eight-day 750 km "cyclethon" across Hokkaido to raise funds for the Immune Deficiency Foundation.
+In 2022, Colquhoun and fellow YouTuber Chris Broad of Abroad in Japan participated in an eight-day 750 km "cyclethon" across Hokkaido to raise funds for the Immune Deficiency Foundation.
 The cycle was streamed on Twitch and raised over $310,000.
 The event won Best Philanthropic Stream Event at the 2022 Streamer Awards.

 In 2023, Colquhoun and Broad followed-up with a second cyclethon across Kyushu.
 The nine-day 900 km bike ride from Fukuoka to Kitakyushu, via the perimeter of Kyushu, raised over $555,000 for the Immune Deficiency Foundation.
 Later that year, Colquhoun was the auctioneer of a charity auction at the Biltmore Los Angeles.
 The auction featured unique items from various Twitch and YouTube streamers, raising over $329,000 for the Immune Deficiency Foundation.

 In 2024, Colquhoun and Broad did a third cyclethon from Yamaguchi to Tokyo.
 The two-week 1,000 km bike ride included guest cyclists Garnt "Gigguk" Maneetapho, Felix "PewDiePie" Kjellberg, Peter "PremierTwo" Macy, and Natsuki Aso; it raised over $1 million for the Immune Deficiency Foundation.
 Later that year, Colquhoun organised and presented his second charity auction on Twitch, raising a total of $517,874 for the Immune Deficiency Foundation with contributions from streamers like Ludwig Ahgren, Jeremy "Jerma985" Elbertson, and Imane "Pokimane" Anys.

 In 2025, Colquhoun and Broad completed a fourth cyclethon, this time from Hokkaido to Tokyo.
-The 15-day, 1,200 km (746 mi) bike ride again included various guests, such as Gigguk, PewDiePie, Rob "robcdee" Dee, and Peter Macy, again raising over $1 million for the Immune Deficiency Foundation.
+The 15-day, 1,200 km (746 mi) bike ride again included various guests, such as Gigguk, PewDiePie, Rob "robcdee" Dee, and PremierTwo, again raising over $1 million for the Immune Deficiency Foundation.

+In 2026, Colquhoun and Broad would complete a fifth cyclethon over 15 days.
+Guests included Gigguk, robcdee, PewDiePie, Peter Macy and Jschlatt.
+The effort raised over $1.4 million for the Immune Deficiency Foundation.